Measurement Guide

 • Waist-to-hip ratio above 0.85

-• Bust and shoulders may be broader
+• Bust and shoulders often broader

 Example Measurements: